pindi-krishna/pindi-krishna.github.io/_pages/home.md

 ---
 I'm a <b>master's student in Psychology</b> at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a> (LMU).

-I’m <b>interested in how children come to understand and obtain knowledge about the world, and how they produce corresponding explanations</b>.
-What role do <em>explanation-seeking curiosity</em> and <em>exploration</em> play in these processes, and what does that teach us about human intelligence?
+I’m <b>interested in how children come to understand and obtain knowledge about the world,</b> and what role <em>explanation-seeking curiosity</em> and <em>exploration</em> play in these processes.

-Relatedly, I’m also curious about how we can encourage curiosity and playful exploration in formal and informal learning environments, especially in relation to science subjects.
-What are ways to design and use <em>learning technologies</em> to provide students with personalized and engaging learning experiences?
+Relatedly, I’m also curious about how we can encourage curiosity, inquiry, and exploration in formal and informal learning environments, especially in relation to science subjects.
+What are ways to design and use <em>learning technologies</em> to provide children with such learning experiences?

 In my free time, I sometimes <a href="/writings/">blog</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / misc. coding projects</a>.
 I also always enjoy exchanging ideas with others, so please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>